gammu/gammu/docs/manual/gammu/index.rst

         Folders are numerated from 1.

-        The most often folder 1 = "Inbox", 2 = "Outbox",etc. Use :option:`gammu --getsmsfolders` to get folder list.
+        The most often folder 1 = "Inbox", 2 = "Outbox",etc. Use :option:`gammu getsmsfolders` to get folder list.

     .. option:: -unread